Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 void *mmap(void *addr, size_t len, int prot, int flag, int fd, off_t off );
 // Returns: starting address of mapped region if OK, MAP_FAILED on error
 ```
+The addr argument lets us specify the address where we want the mapped region to start.
+We normally set this value to 0 to allow the system to choose the starting address.
+The return value of this function is the starting address of the mapped area.

+The fd argument is the file descriptor specifying the file that is to be mapped.
+We have to open this file before we can map it into the address space.
+The len argument is the number of bytes to map, and off is the starting offset in the file of the bytes to map.
+(Some restrictions on the value of off are described later.)

+The prot argument specifies the protection of the mapped region.

 Figure 14.25 Protection of memory-mapped region(表格)